 Follow us on Facebook, see our direct link at the top of the page.
 You don’t have to have your own Facebook page to view ours.

 We sell Amanda Jane, Sally Stanley and Reid pleater needles.
 These can be mailed to you if required.
-We can also arrange for one of our members to do this for you at a cost of $1 per row for a flat piece of $1.50 per row for a bishop.
+We can also arrange for one of our members pleat your fabric at a cost of $1 per row for a flat piece of $1.50 per row for a bishop.
 Please email us through our contact page.
-We can also sell you smocking dots and Australian Smocking & Embroidery magazines.
+We also sell smocking dots and Australian Smocking & Embroidery magazines.

 We are more than happy to accept donations of fine cotton fabric, embroidery threads, sewing machine threads, smocking pleaters, smocking books or magazines, ribbon, crochet cotton or wool.
 Cash donations are also welcome.
 Each donation helps us continue our much needed charity work.
 Please contact us to arrange pick up by one of our committee members in your area or you can mail to our post office box.